Should You Buy a New or Used Semi-Truck?

 • Dealer: Buying your commercial truck from a reliable dealer is critical.
 These dealers rigorously inspect and maintain their vehicles to ensure you get the most from your purchase.
 They also have the most comprehensive leasing and financing options.

-Find New and Used Trucks at Inland Kenworth
+Find New and Used Trucks at Inland

 We offer flexible financing options to streamline your purchasing experience and work with your budget.
 If your truck needs repair at any point, we also provide high-quality maintenance services.
 Whether it requires a quick alignment, transmission repair, or another fix, our technicians can get your vehicle back in shape and road-ready as soon as possible.